Online Poker Software

 Table Ninja is a very good script/program for PokerStars that gives you a lot of control over bet sizing and loads of other stuff.
 It works in the same way as the AHK scripts, but it doesn't require the use of AutoHotKey as it runs by itself.
-This one costs $25, but it is a very useful script that can really help speed up the time it takes for you to bet.

 Just check out the TableNinja site for a nice video of how it works and the big list of features.